Veterinary Radiation Therapy

 CSU has recently purchased a state of the art 3-D treatment planner.
 The new equipment enables us to offer custom blocking to the computer planned patients.
 Custom blocking further increases our accuracy of treating the tumor and increases our ability to spare normal tissues near the treatment field.

 After your exam and the planning through CSU you will be given a treatment plan that will include the cost for the various phases of treatment.
 These will vary with each patient based on their size, the details of the plan and length of treatment.
 Palliative courses of therapy (3-6 treatments) are typically less expensive, as they are shorter in length.

 Charges for hospitalization are separate from the radiation therapy charges and will be discussed if you plan to hospitalize your pet during radiation therapy.
+Overnight hospitalization is not always available on all days of the week.
+Please discuss this with the doctor at the time of the consultation to determine availability.
 A written treatment plan will be provided for you prior to beginning therapy.
 Some types of cancer, such as certain soft tissue sarcomas or mast cell tumors on the limbs may not require port films.